VermillionBird/2021-picoCTF/Cryptography/Play Nice/README.md

 ---

 Opening the provided python file, we see that we need to decrypt an encrypted message, and if we get it correct, we get the flag.
-This is just a Playfiar cipher.
+The encryption is just a Playfair cipher.
 Any online decoder works fine.

 Connecting to the service we see: